-Recent simulations have shown that, even in the absence of metal-line and dust cooling, the primordial gas is able to fragment, leading to a broad IMF including also primordial stars of relatively low mass (Turk et al. 2009; Stacy et al. 2010, 2011; Clark et al. 2011a,b; Greif et al. 2011; Smith et al. 2011; Prieto et al. 2011), which maybe organized in binaries or stellar systems of still higher multiplicity.
+Recent simulations have shown that, even in the absence of metal-line and dust cooling, the primordial gas is able to fragment, leading to a broad initial mass function (IMF) including also primordial stars of relatively low mass (Turk et al. 2009; Stacy et al. 2010; Clark et al. 2011a,b; Greif et al. 2011; Smith et al. 2011; Prieto et al. 2011; Stacy et al. 2012), which maybe organized in binaries or stellar systems of still higher multiplicity.
 Such a scenario raises the possibility of the presence of high-mass X-ray binaries (HMXB) at $z \gtrsim 10$, i.e., binary systems composed of a black hole accreting gas from the surface of its stellar companion (Mirabel et al. 2011; Haiman 2011).
-HMXBs may provide a much stronger feedback on the formation of the first galaxies than isolated BHs, which have X-ray luminosities that depend crucially on the densities and temperatures of the surrounding gas (Kuhlen & Madau 2005; Alvarez et al. 2009; Park & Ricotti 2011a).
+HMXBs may provide a much stronger feedback on the formation of the first galaxies than isolated BHs, which have X-ray luminosities that depend crucially on the densities and temperatures of the surrounding gas (Kuhlen & Madau 2005; Alvarez et al. 2009; Park & Ricotti 2011).